Topological entropy of Turing complete dynamics: A criterion for positive topological entropy

 so $u\in S(n,R_T)$.
 Since this holds for all finite sequences of length $n$ in $\Sigma'$, we conclude that $\abs{S(n,R_T)}\geq \abs{\Sigma'}^n$.
 Hence

 as we wanted to prove. \end{proof}

-This theorem can be readily applied to show that some particular examples of universal Turing machines exhibit positive topological entropy.
-For instance, the machine $T$ denoted as $UTM(6,4)$ in~\cite{Near} has a transition function $\delta$ specified by the following table.
+This theorem can be readily applied to show that some particular examples of universal Turing machines exhibit positive topological entropy. {In the following, we will refer to well-known examples of ``small" universal Turing machines.
+The notation used, which is standard, is $UTM(m,k)$ for a (concrete) universal Turing machine with $m$ states and $k$ alphabet symbols.
+Similarly, $URTM(m,k)$ denotes a reversible universal Turing machine, and $WUTM(m,k)$ a weakly universal Turing machine (we refer to \cite{Near} for a definition of weak universality).} For instance, the machine $T$ denoted as $UTM(6,4)$ in~\cite{Near} has a transition function $\delta$ specified by the following table.
 The horizontal axis contains the states and the vertical axis contains the symbols.
 Here, $L$ and $R$ stand for $\delta_\varepsilon=-1$ and $\delta_\varepsilon = 1$ in our notation.

-It is clear that $Q'\times \Sigma' := \{u_2\}\times \{b,\delta\}$ satisfies the hypotheses in the definition of a strongly regular Turing machine with $\varepsilon=1$, and hence a straightforward application of Theorem~\ref{pos_entropy_turing} yields $h(T)\geq \log 2>0$, that is: \begin{corollary} The universal Turing machine $UTM(6,4)$ has positive topological entropy. \end{corollary} The same argument works when considering, for example, the reversible universal Turing machine $URTM(10,8)$ as introduced in~\cite[Section 7.3.2]{Mor}: \begin{corollary} The universal Turing machine $URTM(10,8)$ has positive topological entropy. \end{corollary}
+It is clear that $Q'\times \Sigma' := \{u_2\}\times \{b,\delta\}$ satisfies the hypotheses in the definition of a strongly branching Turing machine with $\varepsilon=1$, and hence a straightforward application of Theorem~\ref{pos_entropy_turing} yields $h(T)\geq \log 2>0$, that is: \begin{corollary} The universal Turing machine $UTM(6,4)$ has positive topological entropy. \end{corollary} The same argument works when considering, for example, the reversible universal Turing machine $URTM(10,8)$ as introduced in~\cite[Section 7.3.2]{Mor}: \begin{corollary} The universal Turing machine $URTM(10,8)$ has positive topological entropy. \end{corollary}

-Other examples of universal Turing machines that are strongly regular are $UTM(5,5), UTM(4,6)$ and $UTM (10,3)$ in~\cite{Rog}, or $UTM(5,5), UTM(9,3)$ and $UTM(6,4)$ in \cite{Near}.
-The weakly universal Turing machines $WUTM(3,3)$ and $WUTM(2,4)$ in~\cite{WN}, or the famous Wolfram's weakly universal $(2,3)$ Turing machine are also strongly regular.
-We will later show that the universal Turing machine $UTM(15,2)$ in \cite{Near} or the weakly universal Turing machine $(6,2)$ in~\cite{WN} are not strongly regular but are regular according to the definition in the following subsection (so, in particular, they have positive topological entropy).
+Other examples of universal Turing machines that are strongly branching are $UTM(5,5), UTM(4,6)$ and $UTM (10,3)$ in~\cite{Rog}, or $UTM(5,5), UTM(9,3)$ and $UTM(6,4)$ in \cite{Near}.
+The weakly universal Turing machines $WUTM(3,3)$ and $WUTM(2,4)$ in~\cite{WN}, or the famous Wolfram's weakly universal $(2,3)$ Turing machine \cite{Sm} are also strongly branching.
+We will later show that the universal Turing machine $UTM(15,2)$ in \cite{Near} or the weakly universal Turing machine $(6,2)$ in~\cite{WN} are not strongly branching but are branching according to the definition in the following subsection (so, in particular, they have positive topological entropy).